Gejix/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -ui *.html ../ - copy all html files mv [[:upper:]]* /tmp/u - move all script beginning with uppercase letter rm *~ - Remove all files in current directory that ends in ~ mkdir welcome/ welcome/to/ welcome/to/school - create directories in current directory
+cp -ui *.html ../ - copy all html files mv [[:upper:]]* /tmp/u - move all script beginning with uppercase letter rm *~ - Remove all files in current directory that ends in ~ mkdir -p welcome/to/school - create directories in current directory